Richard D. Lewis

-Richard Donald Lewis (born 1930) is an English communication consultant, writer, polyglot and social theorist.
+Richard Donald Lewis (born 1930) is an English communication consultant, writer, and social theorist.
 He is chiefly known for his "Lewis Model of Cross-Cultural Communication."

 Early life

 Richard Donald Lewis was born in Billinge, Lancashire on 13 July 1930.
 He is descended from a long line of coal miners, originally from Mold, North Wales.

 After completing his schooling in Lancashire, Lewis went on to study Modern Languages at the University of Nottingham and also gained a diploma in Cultures and Civilisations from the Sorbonne in Paris.

 After attending the 1952 Olympic Games in Helsinki, Lewis spent the next two years living and working in Finland, where he learnt to speak Finnish and also came to know and love the Finnish people and culture.

 Career

 He founded the Berlitz School of Languages in Finland in 1955, and later opened a further 5 schools in Finland.
 In addition, he opened Berlitz schools in Norway in 1958 and in Portugal in 1959.

 In 1966, Lewis founded the Berlitz School in Tokyo and spent the next 5 years living and working in Japan, where he became tutor to Empress Michiko.

-He claims to speak 11 languages: English, French, Spanish, Italian, Portuguese, German, Swedish, Danish, Norwegian, Finnish and Japanese.
+In 2017, he claimed to speak 10 languages: English, French, Spanish, Italian, Portuguese, German, Swedish, Danish, Norwegian, Finnish and Japanese.

 He is currently Chairman of Richard Lewis Communications Ltd.